5 Facts About the Sun [Infographic]

 But how did the sun come into existence?
 And how much longer will the sun’s fire burn for?

-A healthy dose of solar radiation
+2. The sun shines a healthy dose of solar radiation

 Fusion reactions power the sun.
 The sun fuses hydrogen to helium releasing vast amounts of energy.